-Christoph Klavehn is coordinator for the Rethink: Europe project at the European Council on Foreign Relations.
-Before joining ECFR in 2015 he worked primarily in transatlantic affairs, including at the German Marshall Fund of the United States and Atlantik Bruecke in Berlin.
-Christoph is also an alumnus of stiftung neue verantwortung where he was Associate in foresight analysis.
-He holds a B.A. in International Relations form the University of Dresden and a M.Sc. in Public Policy from the London School of Economics.
+Before joining ECFR in 2015 Christoph worked on several transatlantic convening fora including at the German Marshall Fund of the United States and Atlantik-Brücke.
+Christoph is also an alumnus in foresight analysis of Stiftung Neue Verantwortung in Berlin.
+He holds a B.A. in International Relations form the University of Technology Dresden and a M.Sc. in Public Policy and Administration from the London School of Economics.

 Christoph Klavehn - 17 August 2017